SonarSource/sonarqube/server/sonar-docs/src/pages/instance-administration/monitoring.md

 |
 | Note:
 | * the total number of Background Tasks handled since the last restart of SonarQube is equal to SuccessCount + ErrorCount
-| * these values are reset to their default values by restarting SonarQube
+| * all values reset to their default values after restarting SonarQube

 [[collapse]]
 | ## Database MBean